-Why are we standing up for larger women but dissing the smaller ones?
+Why are we standing up for big gals but dissing the smaller ones?

-Why do people and the media think it’s perfectly ok to stand up for larger women while putting ‘thinner’ girls down?
+Why do people and the media think it’s perfectly fine to stand up for larger women while putting ‘thinner’ girls down?
 Does that not completely contradict that all sizes are beautiful?
-I whole heartily believe that the demand for ‘skinny perfect girls’ is a thing of the past.
+I believe that the demand for ONLY ‘skinny perfect girls’ is becoming a thing of the past.
 People are becoming more educated in the sense that not every young girl opens a magazine, sees a tiny model and becomes physically ill to become skinny.
 It’s definitely there and it may always be, but it is improving and thank god for that.
-There are high fashion beauty campaigns with men and women of all sizes, races an religions gracing the glossy magazine pages.
+There are high fashion beauty campaigns with men and women of all sizes, races and religions gracing the glossy magazine pages.
 There are models with skin conditions like vitiligo, disabilities like cerebral palsy and other ‘real’ people storming the fashion industry and entertainment business.

 Meghan Trainor also told everyone she was all about that bass and not into stick-figures and that we should tell them skinny b-tches.
-Jaysus, seems like everyone’s having a bit of a go at skinny women, in fact your song will go to number one!
-I’m sorry but if someone released a song telling some fat b-itches to do anything at all, there would be murder.
-So why is it ok to talk about thin women that way?
-It’s not.
-Anyone who has something bad to say about someone elses size is a bully.
-It’s prejudice, just like racism.
-So no one- large, medium or small should feel the need to comment on other women’s sizes… life is hard enough without your body image being criticised.
+Jaysus, seems like it’s completely fine to have a bit of a go at skinny women, in fact your song will go to number one!
+I’m sorry but if someone released a song telling some fat b-itches to do anything at all, there would be (and is) murder.

 I think we all have enough problems in this cra-zy world without having to deal with being told that we’re too skinny or too fat by a stranger (or a friend, also ew!)
 So just spread lovely kind words to one another, it’s way easier ♥